Review 19 min read

 Is Grammarly Worth It?
 The Verdict

 For writing quality: absolutely.
 Grammarly is the gold standard for grammar, clarity, and tone checking.
 The free plan is the best free writing tool on the internet.
-Premium at $12/month (annual) is fair for the plagiarism checker and advanced suggestions.
+Premium at $12 per month on annual billing is fair for the plagiarism checker and advanced suggestions.

 For business communications: yes.
-The Business plan at $15/user/month standardizes writing quality across teams.
-For companies where email and document quality matters (legal, finance, consulting), this pays for itself in avoided miscommunications.
+The Business plan at $15 per user per month standardizes writing quality across teams.
+For companies where email and document quality matters, such as legal, finance, and consulting, this pays for itself in avoided miscommunications.

 For SEO and ranking on Google: no. This is the part most Grammarly reviews skip.
-If your goal is organic traffic, Grammarly is a quality layer — not a strategy.
+If your goal is organic traffic, Grammarly is a quality layer.
+Not a strategy.
 You need keyword research, content optimization, and publishing automation.
 Grammarly makes your content read better.
-It doesn’t make it findable.
+It does not make it findable.

 A grammatically perfect blog post that nobody searches for generates zero traffic.
 A slightly rough article targeting the right keyword with solid SEO optimization generates hundreds of visits per month.
 SEO is about being found, not being flawless.